commerceguys/addressing/README.md

 Field names follow the OASIS [eXtensible Address Language (xAL)](http://www.oasis-open.org/committees/ciq/download.shtml) standard.

-The CLDR country list is used (via [commerceguys/intl](https://github.com/commerceguys/intl)), because it includes additional countries for addressing purposes, such as Canary Islands (IC).

-# Address metadata

-The [address format object](https://github.com/commerceguys/addressing/blob/master/src/Metadata/AddressFormatInterface.php) contains the following data for a country:
+The [address format object](https://github.com/commerceguys/addressing/blob/master/src/Model/AddressFormatInterface.php) contains the following data for a country:

 - Which fields are used, and in which order
 - Which fields are required